This article was originally posted on Lloyd's List.

 Read the full article on Lloyd's List.

-For more information on ballast water management solutions, join us at the BWMTech North America conference this September in Miami.
+For more information on ballast water management solutions, join us at the BWMTech Conference this December in London.